This page contains frequently asked questions (FAQs) about publishing apps to the Amazon Appstore.

 - Q: My app collects personal information from end users.
 What requirements apply to the distribution of my app through the Program?

 - Your app must notify users and obtain their consent before collecting personal information.
-See Policy for Personal Information and Apps Directed at Children for more details.
+See Privacy and Security Policy for more details.

 - Q: The target audience for my app is children.
 What requirements must my app adhere to?